NachoColl/bws-help_DEPRECATED/slate/source/includes/020_required-funds.md

 To get your account funded go to `My Account > Credits` and complete your credits purchase.

 <aside class="warning">
-Remember funds are only spent when calling smart contracts and there is no extra fee for having a Blockchain Web Services account.
+Funds are only spent when calling smart contracts and there is no extra fee for having a BWS account.
 </aside>

 <br/>